ksu-is/Student-Gradebook/projectroadmap.md

 -task 8 = have someone test code
--task 9 = add a function where student can create a "new user" -task 10 = review code and see what needs to be added
+-task 9 = add a function where student can create a "new user" -task 10 = review code and see what needs to be added -task 11 = open excel and make sure it is readable in the python shell

 read the markdown guide?